bszafranski/cram/docs/create-network.rst

 .. image:: /images/edit-link.png

-The **Link Number** is automatically assigned by Excel CRAM.
+The **Link Number** is automatically assigned by CRAM.
 Link numbers can not be reused in the network.

 The **Link Name** is a user-defined ASCII string that povide a common name to describe the reach.
 It is recommended that the name be unique within the first 32 characters but this not required.
 The name should normally be less than 256 characters in length.